2024 Women of the MCC Committee

 Joined Committee: 2022

-Lucy has been a member of the MCC since 2003 and is a supporter of the Hawthorn Football Club.
-Whilst her allegiance lies with Hawthorn, you will often find her at the ‘G whenever the social or sporting occasion arises.
-Lucy began her working career as a town planner before combining her love for the cities and the environment with the law.
-Lucy now practices in the fields of environment and planning.
+Professionally, Lucy began her career as a town planner before combining her interest in cities and the environment with the law.
+She now practices in the fields of environment and planning.

 Treasurer